The clustering of dark sirens' invisible host galaxies: Galaxy catalogue completion methods

 \subsection{Variance completion}

 The variance completion method uses variance information in addition to the mean to estimate the number of missing galaxies.
-The variance and standard deviation $\sigma\e{g}$ of the number density of galaxies reads
+The variance and standard deviation (or intrinsic scatter) $\sigma\e{g}$ of the number density of galaxies reads

 where $ \bar{n}\e{g} = \langle n\e{g}(\bs{x})\rangle$ denotes the average number of galaxies per comoving volume.

 In principle, one only has access to the catalogued galaxies, leaving the statistical properties of the true number of galaxies inaccessible.
 However, one may use regions of high completeness, such as at low redshift, where they nearly coincide, i.e.\,$n\e{g}^i\simeq n\e{c}^i$, to infer the mean and the variance of the $n\e{g}(\bs{x})$ field with sufficient accuracy.
 We also expect these two numbers to evolve with redshift.
 This requires extraction from highly complete samples at higher redshift with a deep field survey, for example.
 Alternatively, properties of the galaxy field can be extracted from $N$-body simulations given a cosmological model and a prescription to assign galaxies to halos, which may be nontrivial if the voxel size reaches non-linear scales.
 In the following, we assume that the variance in the number density of galaxies $\sigma\e{g}^2$, on top of the average $\bar{n}\e{g}$, is known, although we recognize that it may be a challenging task in practice.